 - 2 Cups all purpose flour

 - Fresh parsley

-- I poach my chicken prior to cooking soup.
-(It just makes it quicker and easier) To poach I place chicken thighs in to a Dutch oven and add about 6 cups of water, 1 stalk of celery, 1 carrot, and 1 medium onion.
+I poach my chicken prior to cooking the soup.
+(It just makes it quicker and easier) To poach I place chicken thighs into a Dutch oven and add about 6 cups of water, 1 stalk of celery, 1 carrot, and 1 medium onion.
 Bring water to boil and turn heat to low.
 Let simmer for 25-30 min or until chicken is tender.
 Remove chicken from water and let cool.
-Pour stock into a ball jar and store in refrigerator.
-Can use stock in place of broth for this soup.
-Shred up the chicken and add to this soup, store in fridge, or freeze.
+Pour stock into a ball jar and store in the refrigerator. ( You can use stock in place of broth.)
+Shred up the chicken.